EmmaDOrto/Mocku_for_change/README.md

 ### The program is divided into the following files:

+- In the file [paths](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/paths.txt) there are the local paths for saving the analysis_results.xlsx file with final dataframes and .png images of plots.
+It's a .txt file that is imported in analysis file.

 - In the file [funtions](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/functions.py) I have built the functions that do the main calculations.

 - The file [thesis_data](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/thesis_data.xlsx) it's a .xlsx file that is imported in analysis file.
 It has three different sheets.
 The first one is called "topics" and contains data about topics addressment for each group.
 The second and the third, called respectively "elements" and "score", contain data needed to calculate genre score for each group.